 Bad Conduct Discharge (BCD)

 Murder and sexual assault are examples of situations that would result in a dishonorable discharge.
-If someone is dishonorably discharged from the military they are not allowed to own firearms according to U.S. federal law.
+If someone is dishonorably discharged from the military, they are not allowed to own firearms according to U.S. federal law.

-Entry Level Separation (ELS)
+Entry-Level Separation (ELS)

 If an individual leaves the military before completing at least 180 days of service, they receive an entry-level separation status.

-This type of military discharge can happen for a variety of reasons (medical, administrative, etc.) and is neither good nor bad, though in many cases, service of less than 180 may prevent some people from being classified as a veteran for state and federal military benefits.
+This type of military discharge can happen for a variety of reasons (medical, administrative, etc.) and is neither good nor bad, though in many cases, service of less than 180 days may prevent some people from being classified as a veteran for state and federal military benefits.

 How to Upgrade a Military Discharge

 If your discharge was more than 15 years ago, you must request a change to your military records.

 How Military Discharge Information Should Be Used for Job Interviews

-For example, you can ask them if they have military service, the period of their service, rank at time of separation, type of training, leadership, and work experience, qualifications and certifications, and anything else relevant to the specific position for which they are applying.
-See your Human Resources office for more information.
+For example, you may ask them if they have military service, the period of their service, rank at time of separation, type of training, leadership, and work experience, qualifications and certifications and anything else relevant to the specific position for which they are applying.